vhcd/vhcd.github.io/_posts/2021-06-03-vr-headsets.md

 [![vr-mirrors.jpg]({{site.baseurl}}/images/vr-mirrors.jpg)][3]

 Mirrors are also very costly, in terms of computing power, to render.
 Each mirror is basically equivalent to rendering the scene once more.
 And we have 3 mirrors.
 Once again, on our clusters, we have dedicated computer for each mirror, as each one is a monitor.
 That's not possible with VR, as only one computer can render the whole scene.
-By the way, with a Vive Pro Eye 2, to render a scene properly, you have to generate two (one for each eye) 6MP (2448x2448) image in 8.3ms (120Hz).
+By the way, with a Vive Pro 2, to render a scene properly, you have to generate two (one for each eye) 6MP (2448x2448) image in 8.3ms (120Hz).
 That's a throughput of 1.43Gbps, compared to 124Mbps for "classic" display (1080p60Hz).
 If you want to render mirrors on top of that, you'll have to turn the visual quality of your simulation way down.

 # Why we will